 We will assist you with filling out and submitting all of the necessary paperwork for an appeal of removal orders, and your chances of remaining in the US are much higher with a devoted attorney representing you before Immigration Court and the Board of Immigration Appeals.

-At De Castroverde Law, we have a team of dedicated attorneys, led by award-winning immigration attorney, Jocelyn Cortez.
+At De Castroverde Law, we have a team of dedicated attorneys.
 We will represent you and your family to make sure you have a voice on your side during deportation proceedings, and that your rights are preserved in an immigration court.
 We will help you during deportation proceedings, we will help you appeal removal orders, and we will represent you before the Board of Immigration Appeals.
 Contact De Castroverde Law today to find out more about your options and speak with an immigration attorney about your case.

 We are here to help you with your immigration legal issue, no matter how big or small.
 Our team of Spanish speaking immigration attorneys will guide you through the following: